troy-miller0824/azure-openai-chatbot/README.md

 1. The participant name is added before each discussion entry (e.g. `Human:... \n Marv:... \n Human:...`)

 ## Demo
-You can try your luck at https://marv.georgekosmidis.net but Marv is usually down (its up only during my presentations).

 Here is a glimpse of what he is like:
 ![Marv, the reluctant and sarcastic bot.](https://raw.githubusercontent.com/troy-miller0824/azure-openai-chatbot/main/assets/discussion.jpg)